msionut28/battleships_browserGame/README.md

 ![My Excalidraw wireframe](/assets/wireframe.png)

 The first step in building out my project was to have a plan to follow.
 I had layed out my basic grid structure, as well as things that I had to focus on, but also features of the game such as: extra points for streak hits.
-I was initially planning on different design for showing up the hit and missed ships, however throughout developing my project I thought that using special characters instead of solid boxes would be more beneficial.
+I was initially planning on a different design for showing up the hit and missed ships, however throughout developing my project I thought that using special characters instead of solid boxes would be more beneficial.

 ## 7. CODING 💻

-The top section of my code was mainly focused on declaring variables so it would be easier to read, but also to find and compare.
-For the landing page, I have created a `<div>` in the index.html and appended buttons with attributes specific to Bootstrap using JavaScript DOM.
+The top section of my code was mainly focused on declaring variables so it would be easier to read, but also to find and compare them.
+For the landing page, I have created a **`<div>`** in the index.html and appended buttons with attributes specific to Bootstrap using JavaScript DOM.
 ```js
 for (let i = 0; i < 3; i++){
     const landingPage = document.querySelector('.landing-page')